kylianSalomon/flutter_hook_form/README.md

 }
 ```

-**Why can't I initialized my form value in the form controller or form schema?**
+**Why can't I initialize my form value in the form controller or form schema?**

-When you need to pre-populate a form, the correct approach is to provide initial values at the widget level in the `initialValue` propety provided by Flutter `FormField`, or update the values after the first build cycle when the form fields have been properly initialized and connected to their keys (not recommended).
+When you need to pre-populate a form, the correct approach is to provide initial values at the widget level in the `initialValue` property provided by Flutter `FormField`, or update the values after the first build cycle when the form fields have been properly initialized and connected to their keys (not recommended).

 #### Form State Management